climate-cooperative/home-energy-assessment-database/README.md

 # Residential Home Energy Database & API Functional Requirements

-## Welcome to the Zwell Open Source Project
+Welcome to the Zwell Open Source project!
 As a social purpose corporation, Zwell is dedicated to advancing carbon-neutral, sustainable energy solutions for homes.
 Our mission is to foster diverse, healthy communities by providing innovative and accessible energy efficiency tools and services.

-The Residential Home Energy Database & API consolidates diverse data sources into a unified platform, enabling accurate calculation of home carbon footprints.
-This effort supports the development of energy savings calculators, detailed analyses, and the creation of visualizations related to residential energy consumption and efficiency, empowering stakeholders to innovate and reduce environmental impacts.
+The primary goal of the Residential Home Energy Database & API is to consolidate diverse data sources into a unified platform that enables accurate calculation of a home's carbon footprint.
+This calculation will consider various factors, including local energy grid mix, weather conditions, and specific home attributes such as age, size, construction materials, and mechanical systems.
+The project aims to address the critical need for accessible and reliable data to support the development of home energy savings calculators, enable detailed analyses, and facilitate the creation of visualizations pertaining to residential home energy consumption and efficiency.

+This platform seeks to empower climate tech startups, academic researchers, and other stakeholders with the data necessary to innovate, study, and propose solutions aimed at reducing residential energy consumption and its environmental impact.
+By providing a comprehensive and easily accessible API, the project aspires to catalyze advancements in home energy efficiency, support policy development, and contribute to a more sustainable future.

 ## Document Conventions